DragonflyStats/Tech/ApacheMahout.md

 Apache Mahout
 =====================
+Mahout is a data mining library.
+It takes the most popular data mining algorithms for performing clustering, regression testing and statistical modeling and implements them using the Map Reduce model.

 Apache Mahout is a new open source project by the Apache Software Foundation (ASF) with the primary goal of creating scalable machine-learning algorithms that are free to use under the Apache license.
 The project is entering its second year, with one public release under its belt.
 Mahout contains implementations for clustering, categorization, CF, and evolutionary programming.
 Furthermore, where prudent, it uses the Apache Hadoop library to enable Mahout to scale effectively in the cloud.

 #### Mahout history